MENA Streaming Market 2025–2030: OTT Revenue, SVOD Growth and Satellite Decline

-Our latest Video Markets Tracker forecast confirms that while free-to-air linear TV remains dominant in MENA, Streaming has become the primary engine of revenue growth in the region.
+3Vision's latest Video Markets Tracker forecast confirms that while free-to-air linear TV remains dominant across the Middle East and North Africa, streaming has become the primary engine of OTT revenue growth in the region — with SVOD subscriptions on track to reach 50 million by 2030.
 Total Streaming revenues will rise from approximately $4.6bn in 2025 to nearly $7bn by 2030, widening the gap with traditional Pay TV and pulling decisively ahead by the end of the forecast.
 Over the same period, SVOD revenues increase from around $3.2bn to $4.7bn, while total AVOD expands from roughly $1.2bn to $1.9bn.
 Within this, FAST grows from approximately $189m in 2025 to around $590m by 2030, reinforcing its transition from emerging segment to strategic revenue stream.

 Subscriber momentum tells the same story.
-SVOD subscriptions climb from roughly 35 million in 2025 to almost 50 million by 2030, meaning around 50% of TV households in the region will pay for at least one service by the end of the decade.
+According to 3Vision's Video Markets Tracker, SVOD subscriptions climb from roughly 35 million in 2025 to almost 50 million by 2030, meaning around 50% of TV households in the region will pay for at least one service by the end of the decade.
 By contrast, pay TV subscribers edge up only marginally from around 17.2m in 2025 to 17.8m by 2030, while penetration slips and ARPUs remain under sustained pressure.

 The hierarchy of MENA Streaming platforms has evolved considerably.
 Regional players such as Shahid VIP, StarzPlay and OSN+ used to compete closely with global entrants on scale, supported by strong Arabic content pipelines and distribution partnerships.